losizm/little-config/README.md

 The `getTry[T]` method is added to `Config` to work in much the same way as getting an optional value.
-It wraps the value in `Success` if the path is present and if the value can be converted to the requested type; otherwise, a `Failure` is returned.
+It wraps the value in `Success` if the path is present and the value can be converted to the requested type; otherwise, a `Failure` is returned.

 ```scala